-RRB recruitment 2018: Last day to apply for about 90,000 Indian Railways vacancies on indianrailways.gov.in; things to keep in mind
+RRB recruitment 2018: Last day to apply for about 90,000 Indian Railways jobs on indianrailways.gov.in; things to keep in mind

-RRB recruitment 2018: The last date to apply for one of the world’s biggest recruitment drives by Indian Railways for about 90,000 jobs is here.
+Railway Recruitment 2018: Looking for a job in Indian Railways?
+Here is your golden chance.
+Interested and eligible candidates who wish to apply for over 89,000 posts can visit the official website indianrailways.gov.in or rrbonlinereg.in now to submit the application form.
+The last date to apply for one of the world’s biggest recruitment drives by Indian Railways is here.
 The Ministry of Railways had announced recruitment for 89409 posts, for which the last day to submit the application form is today, 31st March 2018, Saturday.
 The applications were invited for 26,502 loco pilot and technicians posts, while a total of 62,907 vacancies have been announced for Group D posts.
-Interested and eligible candidates who wish to apply for these posts on offer can visit the official website indianrailways.gov.in or rrbonlinereg.in now to submit the application form.

 Underlining the challenge Prime Minister Narendra Modi faces in providing millions of jobs ahead of upcoming Lok Sabha election in 2019, over 2.5 crore applications have received by Indian Railways for various posts till now.
 This number is considered greater than Australia’s population!
 The recruitment drive would be the largest conducted by a state-run organisation since Modi took office four years ago, struggling to find jobs for an estimated 1 million young people that enter the labour force each month.